SOlaCoder005/coca-women-wellness/README.md

 - Microsoft Edge
 - Firefox

-Further testing around responsiveness elements of the site can be found in the [testing.md](/docs/testing/testing.md) and **6.3 Unfixed bugs** section.
+Further testing around responsiveness elements of the site can be found in the **[testing.md document](/docs/testing/testing.md)** and **6.3 Unfixed bugs** section.

 ### 6.2 Fixed bugs

-Aside from the testing discussed in the [testing.md](/docs/testing/testing.md) report, two additional ‘bugs’ frequently arose throughout the development of the CWW site, until a solution was found.
+Aside from the testing discussed in the **[testing.md document](/docs/testing/testing.md)**, two additional ‘bugs’ frequently arose throughout the development of the CWW site, until a solution was found.
 For instance:

 #### **6.2.1 Blurry images on the CWW’s pages**

 - **Issue:**

-    While the photos used on the site were sourced from Pexels.com with a high resolution, the images were blurry on several web browsers and device screens.
+    While the photos used on the site were sourced from Pexels.com with a high resolution values (dpi), the images were blurry on several web browsers and device screens.

 - **Solution:**

-    After conducting further research into image quality within coding, the issue was resolved by using the property **‘object-fix:___;’** as a function within the .css style sheet.
+    After conducting further research into image quality within coding, the issue was resolved by using the property **‘object-fix:___;’** as within the .css style sheet.

 #### **6.2.2 CWW's images failed to display on one web browser but not the other**

 - **Issue:**

-    When using an android tablet, the images on CWW did not display on a Google Chrome browser but did on the Microsoft Edge browser.
-This issue persisted after clearing the cache and cookies data on the Google Chrome browser multiple times.
-However, during this time, the images were displaying on Google Chrome browsers on android mobile devices (e.g. Oppo Reno Z) and Google Chrome’s desktop application.
+- When using an android tablet, the images on CWW did not display on a Google Chrome browser but did on the Microsoft Edge browser.
+- This issue persisted after clearing the cache and cookies data on the Google Chrome browser multiple times.
+- However, during this time, the images were displaying on Google Chrome browsers on android mobile devices (e.g. Oppo Reno Z) and Google Chrome’s desktop application.

 -  **Solution:**